connexcs/docs/did.md

 1. Click on the DID name, from the DID column list.

-2. A modal will open with pre-populated data.
+2. A pop up will open with pre-populated data.

 3. Edit the desired details.